Monumental stone ruins are rare in southern Africa.

-Yet in the lower highlands of Zimbabwe stand awe-inspiring African stone-work that feels like an Inca site in Peru.
+Yet in the lower highlands of Zimbabwe are awe-inspiring African stone-work that feels like an Inca site.

 In fact, when the ruins were “discovered” by whites controlling the country once-known as Rhodesia, racists denied that Africans could ever built such mighty structures.

-So initially, the ruins of the Great Zimbabwe Empire were attributed to King Solomon or some Greek colonizers myth.
+Initially, the ruins of the Great Zimbabwe were attributed to King Solomon or some Greek colonizers myth

 But modern research proves that the builders of the Great Zimbabwe were the Shona people.

-From their capital at the Great Zimbabwe, Shona influence extended into Botswana, Mozambique and South Africa, (between the 12-15th centuries AD).
+From their capital at the Great Zimbabwe, the Shona influence extended into Botswana, Mozambique and South Africa, (between the 12-15th centuries AD).

 The Great Zimbabwe Empire exported gold and ivory to the coast of East Africa (Swahili culture), where items such as cloth, beads, porcelain came into the capital from as far as the Middle East and China.

 What you see today are the dominant stone ruins of numerous royal enclosures; whilst the populace once lived in simple clay and thatched dwellings.

-Travel Advice for visiting the Ruins of the Great Zimbabwe National Monument
+Advice for Traveling to Ruins of the Great Zimbabwe National Monument

 GETTING THERE: You will have to pass-thru (maybe stay the night in nearby city of Masvingo and there are no cheap single rooms these days.
 I paid $35 with shared bathroom).

 They also helped me secure a room – when there was none; every room booked-out by a local conference hosted up at the resort.